 Document or Work Area:

 If we open MS Word on the computer then we can see different parts of the MS Word window on the screen.
-The document or work area is the area where we can type of document, letter, memo, or simply a communication will be developed.
-The vertical flashing bar is called Cursor and the insertion point and represents the location where text can write.
+The document or work area is the area where we can type documents, letters, memos, or simply communication will be developed.
+The vertical flashing bar is called Cursor and the insertion point represents the location where text can write.
 It is generally white and can see when we open the MS Word application.
 These allow giving width and flexibility to the document.

 Dialog Box Launcher: